atlassian/data-center-helm-charts/docs/docs/examples/external_libraries/EXTERNAL_LIBS.md

 An example of when this may be needed are for those products that do not ship with the appropriate `MySQL` and `Oracle` `JDBC` drivers.

-There are 2 strategies for doing this, you can either use the required [shared home volume](#shared-home-volume) or create a [custom volume](#custom-volume) specifically for this purpose.
+There are 2 strategies for doing this, you can either use the required prerequisite [shared home volume](../../userguide/PREREQUISITES.md#configure-a-shared-home-volume) or create a custom volume specifically for this purpose.
 Each approach will be discussed below.

 !!!info "Approach"

-    Which aproach is used is totally up to you.
-For convenience you may want to just use `shared-home`, or if you'd like to keep things clean you may decide to mount these 3rd party libraries in a volume of their own.
+    Which approach is used is totally up to you.
+For convenience you may want to just use [shared-home](../../userguide/PREREQUISITES.md#configure-a-shared-home-volume), or if you'd like to keep things clean you may decide to mount these 3rd party libraries in a volume of their own.
 This approach would be particularly usefull when these libraries need to be shared with other Pod's in your cluster.